cpuXguy/vanilla_zeta/README.md

 **How to use the vanilla_zeta() function - Guide:**<br>

-***<br>
+***
 Note: I take no responsibility for the correctness of the results!
 As one should understand, calculating zeta values and verifying them is a challenging task.
-Therefore, any output from vanilla_zeta() should be considered as a value recommendation, and it may differ significantly from the actual results.<br>
+Therefore, any output from vanilla_zeta() should be considered as a value recommendation, and it may differ significantly from the actual results.
-***<br>
+***

 **Execute the vanilla_zeta function / Step 1: Declare Inputs.**<br>